COS301-SE-2025/Gamified-Financial-Visualizer/api-backend/config/schema_documentation.md

 ## 💳 Table: `transactions`
 Tracks all user transactions, including income, expenses, transfers, and system fees.
 Supports both global and custom categories, and identifies recurring entries.
+Transactions may also contribute to financial goals or challenges, and reward gamified points.

 | Column Name           | Data Type     | Description                                                                 |
 |------------------------|--------------|-----------------------------------------------------------------------------|